RaBiT: Residual-Aware Binarization Training for Accurate and Efficient LLMs: Experiments

 This robustness is further corroborated by results on Llama3-8B, where RaBiT maintains strong performance (7.34 PPL) while other VQ methods like QuIP\# suffer from severe degradation (8.70 PPL).
-As shown in \Cref{tab:gemma3_results}, this advantage generalizes beyond the Llama family.
-On the Gemma3 suite (1B/4B/12B), RaBiT consistently delivers competitive perplexity and robust zero-shot QA accuracy.
+As shown in \Cref{tab:gemma3_results} and \Cref{tab:qwen3_results}, this advantage generalizes beyond the Llama family.
+On the Gemma3 (1B/4B/12B) and Qwen3 (1.7B/4B/8B) suites, RaBiT consistently delivers competitive perplexity and robust zero-shot QA accuracy.
+For instance, on the instruction-tuned Qwen3-4B, RaBiT achieves a 66.66\% average zero-shot accuracy, outperforming both DBF (66.01\%) and QTIP (66.13\%), while simultaneously improving Wiki2 perplexity (8.27 vs. 8.76 for QTIP).
+Even on the larger Qwen3-8B model, RaBiT remains highly competitive with VQ methods, demonstrating the scalability and strong functional preservation of our approach across diverse architectures.

 \paragraph{Performance on Harder Tasks.} To further validate the model's capabilities in complex scenarios, we evaluated performance on challenging benchmarks including BBH, GPQA, MMLU-Pro, and IFEval.
 As presented in \Cref{tab:zeroshot_results}, RaBiT outperforms QTIP on average (27.14 vs. 25.38 on Llama2-13B) and retains substantially more capability relative to the full-precision baseline than prior quantization techniques.
 This indicates that RaBiT's coupled training strategy preserves the delicate internal representations required for advanced reasoning and instruction following, which are often lost in standard binary quantization.